-What makes a trader a pro Forex trader?
+What makes a trader a professional Forex trader?
 Why are they consistently profitable and you’re not?
 What do you need to do, or need to change in order to become a professional Forex trader?

 Understand how experienced Forex traders think

-Professional Forex traders don’t have God like abilities, they’re just the same as you, but they do have a firm control over their discipline and emotions.
+Professional Forex traders don’t have God like abilities, they’re just the same as you, but they do have a firm control over their trading emotions.
 You won’t find very many successful emotional pro FX traders.
 We tend to suppress our emotions, particularly about money so that we don’t fear losing money.